What are the needs?

 This sudden and continuous influx has created significant gaps in the provision of humanitarian assistance.
 The existing and newly created settlements have been severely congested and stretched beyond their normal capacity in trying to accommodate the new arrivals.
 Opened in August 2016, Bidibidi settlement in Yumbe district, now exceeds its initial capacity of 180 000 people and has become one of the largest refugee-hosting areas in the world.
 Women and children make up a disproportionate amount of the newly arrived refugees, presenting major protection challenges.

 The situation in Uganda is exacerbated by other regional conflicts.
 New arrivals from DRC and Burundi are also entering Uganda through multiple entry points, exceeding 100 new arrivals per day with reported peaks of more than 500 people.

 How are we helping?

-The European Commission' s Humanitarian Aid and Civil Protection department (ECHO) is currently responding to the massive influx of refugees from South Sudan who settled in northern Uganda since 2013, in addition to providing support to the Congolese refugees in western Uganda who fled the violent conflict in eastern DRC.
+The European Commission's humanitarian aid department (ECHO) is currently responding to the massive influx of refugees from South Sudan who settled in northern Uganda since 2013, in addition to providing support to the Congolese, Burundian and other refugees in Uganda.

 From 2002 to 2011, the Commission allocated over €158 million towards assisting people affected by conflict and disasters in Uganda.
 During this period, funds were used mainly to assist the population in the northern regions affected by the violent conflict between the government of Uganda and the Lord's Resistance Army (LRA).